Direct answer

 Common mistakes that lead to failure

-- Over-changing answers under time pressure without a clear decision rule
+- Changing answers without a clear reasoning framework

 Readiness signals (if/then rules)